pivotiiii/PCSX2-Custom-Config-Shortcut-Creator/README.md

 2. Drag and drop the game's .iso file onto the .bat file.

    The config and shortcut will be created for you.
 In case a custom config is already in use, it will ask if you want to overwrite.

+3. Launch the game using the newly created shortcut and set any settings you want.
+They will only be used for this game if you launch it using the shortcut.